openharmony/docs/zh-cn/application-dev/application-models/uiability-intra-device-interaction.md

    import Want from '@ohos.app.ability.Want';
    import { BusinessError } from '@ohos.base';

-   let context: common.UIAbilityContext = ...; // UIAbilityContext
+   let context: common.UIAbilityContext = this.context; // UIAbilityContext
    let want: Want = {
      deviceId: '', // deviceId为空表示本设备
      // uncomment line below if wish to implicitly query only in the specific bundle.